JessicaGarson/Analyzing-Basketball-using-Python-Elasticsearch-and-Kibana/README.md

 ## Getting help

-Let us know if you need if this blog post inspires you to build anything or if you have any questions on our [Discuss forums](https://discuss.elastic.co/) and [the community Slack channel](https://communityinviter.com/apps/elasticstack/elastic-community).
+Let us know if you need if this demo inspires you to build anything or if you have any questions on our [Discuss forums](https://discuss.elastic.co/) and [the community Slack channel](https://communityinviter.com/apps/elasticstack/elastic-community).